 Abstract

 The liver has a high regenerative capacity after acute liver injury, but this is often impaired during chronic liver injury.
-The existence of a dedicated liver stem cell population that act as a source of regeneration during chronic liver injury has been controversial.
-Recent advances in transgenic models and cellular reprogramming have provided new insights on the plasticity of the liver epithelium and directions for the development of future therapies.
-This article will highlights the recent findings about the cellular source of regeneration during liver injury and the advances in promoting liver regeneration.
+The existence of a dedicated liver stem cell population that acts as a source of regeneration during chronic liver injury has been controversial.
+Recent advances in transgenic models and cellular reprogramming have provided new insights into the plasticity of the liver epithelium and directions for the development of future therapies.
+This article will highlight recent findings about the cellular source of regeneration during liver injury and the advances in promoting liver regeneration.

 Key words: Liver regeneration; Stem cells; Cellular plasticity